 You will not be subject to a statutory personal contribution for transplant care.

 Are you 18 or older?
-The costs incurred for transplant care will count towards your compulsory policy excess and any voluntary policy excess.
-Please read our extensive terms and conditions (PDF) for the exceptions.
+The costs incurred for transplant care will count towards your compulsory policy excess.
+Please read our extensive terms and conditions for the exceptions.

 Who may provide this type of care?You may receive transplant care from a transplantation centre.